sachin4594/svaidya.github.io/_pages/research_test.md

 Some key questions that inform my research:
 - How can we systematically classify different topological phases of matter, including topological insulators, superconductors, and semimetals?
 - What are the most general experimental signatures of topological phases and their photonic analogs?
-- How can we design and fabricate photonic structures that exhibit *useful* topological properties?

 ### Weyl points
 <details>